Geometric Structures Induced by Deformations of the Legendre Transform: Introduction

 \section{Introduction}

-The Legendre transform plays a key --- albeit perhaps not always transparent --- role in many areas of mathematical physics.
-Specifically, it allows to identify dual coordinates and potentials that yield theories in terms of more convenient variables, being instrumental in the study of diverse problems in physics ranging from relativistic field theory to condensed matter physics.
-Applications of the transform have their roots on classical physics --- in analytical mechanics serving as a link between its Lagrangian and Hamiltonian formulations, and in thermodynamics bridging intensive and extensive variable pairs.
+The Legendre transform~\cite{rockafellar1997convex} plays a key---albeit perhaps not always transparent---role in many areas of mathematical physics.
+Specifically, it allows for the identification of dual coordinates and potentials that yield theories in terms of more convenient variables, being instrumental in diverse areas in physics ranging from relativistic field theory to condensed matter physics.
+Applications of the transform have their roots in classical physics---in analytical mechanics serving as a link between its Lagrangian and Hamiltonian formulations, and in thermodynamics bridging intensive and extensive variables.
 These notions have led to more general frameworks which, in turn, gave rise to the development of symplectic topology~\cite{mcduff2017introduction}.

-Far from being a mere relic, the Legendre transform still plays an important role in contemporary physics.
-It is used in classical field theory where the index of pairs of components becomes continuous.
-Furthermore, in quantum field theory it relates the generator of connected Green functions to the quantum effective action --- i.e. the generator of one-particle irreducible Green functions.
-The relevance of the Legendre transform has lead to generalizations in the context of perturbative quantum field theories~\cite{jackson2017robust,krupkova2001legendre}.
-Hence, the transform continues to be at the core of important developments in current research.
+Far from being a relic, the Legendre transform still plays an important role in contemporary physics.
+It plays an important role in classical field theory, where the index of pairs of components becomes continuous.
+It is also used in quantum field theory, where it relates the generator of connected Green functions to the quantum effective action, i.e., the generator of one-particle irreducible Green functions.
+Furthermore, the relevance of the Legendre transform has lead to generalizations in the context of perturbative quantum field theories~\cite{jackson2017robust,krupkova2001legendre}.
+Overall, the transform continues to be at the core of important developments in current research.